mphuget/LugJS/README.md

 - Update a Feedback
 - Delete a Feedback (and inside Product)

+### Question

+- Create a Question on a Product
+- Update a Question

 ### User authentication

 - Sign up with a name and a password